Auto Accident Injury in Illinois

 File a Police Report

 Even if no one sustained injuries, you still need to call 911 and request law enforcement assistance.
 When officers arrive, jot down each one’s name and badge number.
-Answer their questions honestly, but don’t volunteer any unasked for information, especially your thoughts on exactly what happened or who caused the car accident.
-Be sure to ask the officers for the number of their police report.
+Answer their questions honestly, but don’t volunteer any unasked-for information, especially your thoughts on exactly what happened or who caused the car accident.
+Be sure to ask the officers for the number of their police reports.
 Also ask when and where you can get a copy of it, including how much it will cost you.

-If you are involved in a traffic accident that results in death, injury or property damage exceeding $1,500, you are required to file a car crash report.
+If you are involved in a traffic accident that results in death, injury, or property damage exceeding $1,500, you are required to file a car crash report.
 There is a caveat to this law: If either of the parties involved does not have car insurance, the property damage threshold is lowered to $500.
 Your report must be filed within 10 days of the accident, and you can submit your form electronically or directly to the appropriate law enforcement agency.

 Gather the Appropriate Documentation